Director gets 12 month prison sentence for Health & Safety breaches

 10. Where changes in working arrangements have significant implications for health and safety, how are these brought to the attention of the board?

 Our team of professionals can help you answer these questions and develop strategies to help improve your Health & Safety performance where required.
-Contact us or take a look at our handyemployer resources.
+Book a consultation or take a look at our handyemployer resources.

 By Phil Barker